This BLOG On Two FHA Loans At The Same Time Mortgage Guidelines Was UPDATED On January 13th, 2019

 There are certain exceptions to having more Two FHA Loans At The Same Time.

-- For example, if the homeowner is moving from a one bedroom condominium to a single family home because he or she has children who are outgrowing their home, the deal makes sense to qualify for the new home purchase to be an owner occupant home
+- the deal makes sense to qualify for the new home purchase to be an owner-occupant home

 - On cases like these, the mortgage lender might require that the home buyer has a real estate listing contract that they are selling their current home

-- If the exiting property is a FHA Loan, the new owner occupant home purchase needs to be conventional
+- If the exiting property is an FHA Loan, the new owner-occupant home purchase needs to be conventional

 - The homeowner can also keep the first property with the FHA mortgage loan as an investment property